Real People Share How Their Food Habits Have Changed During Quarantine

 Is there a kitchen tool that you purchased that you now use regularly?

 A microwave!!!!!
 I haven't had one since I lived with my parents.
-It is an amazing innovation and I didn't realize how much I was missing out on.
+It is an amazing innovation and I didn't realise how much I was missing out on.

 Have you been eating at different times of the day?